rootslab/boris/Readme.md

 /*
  * Current rule in execution.
  */
-Boris#crule : null
+Boris#crule : Rule

 /*
  * Current data.
  */
-Boris#cdata : null
+Boris#cdata : Buffer

 /*
  * Boolean to signal that data is fragmeneted,